 Calling all design nerds, and nerds who love newsprint, reading, or living: See this terrific online collection of Stranger covers from back issues.
 Click on links to the artists who provided the visuals, and hire them.
 And holy crap, I had a design-gasm over this particular cover, just a beautiful, sad illo of an oil-soaked seabird by Aaron Bagley after BP’s horrific gulf spill.
-Nothing better than a cover that makes you gasp: I WANT ONE!
-Freaking gorgeous, and even better, proceeds donated to National Wildlife Federation.
+Nothing better than a cover that makes a reader gasp: I WANT THIS!
+Freaking gorgeous, and even better, proceeds were donated to National Wildlife Federation.
 Yes.
 This.
 Is.
 Why.
 We’re.
 Here.
 (See additional covers selected to celebrate the paper’s 25th anniversary.)

 Smart writing, well designed.

 [People, I warned you, this column is NSFBN*.]
 Edmund White!
 Susie Bright!
 Nothing speaks to smart readers like smart (and fun) writers, but the design of this multi-page spread was also literary and inviting.
 (Clean type!
 White space!
 Monster drop caps!)
 The cover story, from the paper’s recent Pride issue, was “Republicans I Have Fucked” – a specific, new, captivating take on an annual topic that otherwise is often given a tired treatment (“what being gay means to me,” “how I came out,” etc.) Read the stories here.